Marketing for Financial Advisors: The Value of an Engaging Web Presence

 No Second Chances: Using Your Website to Make a Strong First Impression

-Furthermore, ninety percent of searchers haven’t made up their minds about a brand before starting a search.
-Understanding that many affluent prospects will be making their first impressions about advisors based on the results of their web searches, it’s fair to argue that an advisor’s digital presence may be their most consequential marketing tool.
+Many affluent prospects will be making their first impressions about advisors based on the results of their web searches, so it’s fair to argue that an advisor’s digital presence may be their most consequential marketing tool.

 Advisors need to harness this straightforward opportunity to help their online audience understand who they are, the value they bring, and how to reach them.
 A website is a platform to articulate a practice’s specializations and reinforce an advisor’s credentials.
 For just one example, the CFP Board began issuing digital certificates in early 2019 that advisors can embed on their websites so prospects can easily verify their CFP® professional certification.